 - Detail any steps you’re taking to ensure what went wrong won’t happen again.

-Acknowledge and grow
+2. Acknowledge and grow

 You can always try to make the best of a bad situation, and a guest’s negative experience can be seen as a checklist for improvement.

 Didn’t like your bedding?
 No worries!
 Maybe it’s time to get a new set?
 Couldn’t figure out how to work the oven?
-No worries!
+No problem!
 Now you know to leave out instructions.

 At the end of the day, it’s the guests that are experiencing your hosting, not you, and if they think something needs improving, there’s a good chance that it does!